deco-01/furima-39447/README.md

 ### Association

-- has_many :items
+- belongs_to :items
-- has_many :users
+- belongs_to :users
-- has_many :buyers
+- has_one :buyers